Longannn/MapReduce/README.md

 # Performance Evaluation
-The following tables shows the time taken to execute Analysis 1, 2, 3 using conventional method and MapReduce and the time taken to execute Analysis 4 using conventional method, MapReduce and MapReduce with Hive.
+The following tables show the time taken to execute Analysis 1, 2, 3 using conventional method and MapReduce and the time taken to execute Analysis 4 using conventional method, MapReduce and MapReduce with Hive.
 Three attempts are made for each analysis and the average time taken is calculated.

 ### Analysis 1